Luciaffa/audible_data_cleaning/README.md

 Based on a preliminary analysis there are some key problems and possible issues I must address, some of which can be seen in the data sample above.

 1. Check for duplicate and null/blank values.
-2. Remove the unnecessary "Writtenby:" from the 'Author' column.
+2. Remove the unnecessary "Writtenby:" from the 'author' column.
-3. Remove the unncessary ¨Narratedby:¨ from the 'Narrator' column.
+3. Remove the unncessary ¨Narratedby:¨ from the 'narrator' column.
-4. Separate the author's name and last name from the 'Author' column.
+4. Separate the author's name and last name from the 'author' and 'narrator' columns.
 5. Change the releasedate column from a VARCHAR(MAX) data type to a DATE data type.
-6. Split the 'stars' values into two columns, "stars" and "Number of Ratings¨.
+6. Split the 'stars' values into two columns, "stars" and "number of ratings¨.
-7. Address the inconsistencies in the 'Language' column, as languages other than English are not capitalized.
+7. Address the inconsistencies in the 'language' column, as languages other than English are not capitalized.

 ### Check for duplicate and null/blank values.